Where Everyday is Like Halloween

 I suppose I should mention that the Harajuku subculture consists of many different styles.

-There are many "Lolita" styles in Harajuku, all of which involve modest clothing, a movement to fight against the trend of showing off more skin that is becoming more popular in a westernizing Japan.
-One of the most popular, gothic Lolita, being a goth-like style of course, involves a lot of black.
+gothic Lolita, being a goth-like style of course, involves a lot of black.
 However, this look is not to be confused with the baggy pants and colored contacts associated with your typical Marilyn Manson fan, though those types can be seen in Harajuku, as well.
 Gothic Lolita involves more feminine undertones so the apparel is much more elegant in nature; it also incorporates vintage styles pulled from the Victorian European era.

-More upbeat than Gothic Lolita is Sweet Lolita, a fashion inspired by Rococo fashions from 18th century Europe.
+Gothic Lolita is Sweet Lolita, a fashion inspired by Rococo fashions from 18th century Europe.
 Those donning these styles look very childish and they make sure to carefully accessorize in pretty pastels as to pull off the look.
 An entire outfit usually involves around a theme, such as cute animals, sweets, and fairytales.
 I even saw one girl on the subway who pulled off an Easter theme, complete with a powder pink petticoat, lace parasol, and Easter egg and bunny accessories.
-I've learned that many girls make their own dresses, as a complete outfit from a specialty store costs $300+.
+I’ve learned that many girls make their own dresses, as a complete outfit from a specialty store costs $300+.

 The styles of Harajuku have no doubt created an outlet for societal change and gender role transformation.
 Still, despite its motivating foundation, it seems that its popularity as a means of expression and fashion is growing.
 As it spreads from the streets of Tokyo to other countries around the world, it will continue to evolve and be an avenue for self expression, not only for women, but men and children, too.
 And, might I add, who wouldn't want to live in their own fantasy world in our otherwise uniform society?